coveooss/coveo-python-oss/coveo-styles/README.md

 🤖 Use the --list switch to see which projects I can see
 ```

-Unhandled exceptions (ones that are not wrapped by an ExitWithFailure), will display the usual python feedback and stacktrace.
+Unhandled exceptions (those that are not wrapped by an ExitWithFailure), will display the usual python feedback and stacktrace.

 # hunting for emojis